 MPPT indicated charge state: bulk, absorption, float and-so-forth. (firmware version v1.42 onwards.
-Earlier versions have a bug that, even though the algorithm is active, it still shows Ext. control when DVCC is enabled & a max charge current is enabled as well.
+Earlier versions have a bug that make the MPPT say "Ext.
+Control" when it is only being current limited; its internal charge algorithm still active.